ppizarror/pygame-menu/docs/_source/advanced_selection.rst

 :orphan:

 ..
-These pages are orphan because they concerns the internal
+This page is orphan because its content concerns the internal
 .. working of the library.
-However they are here in order to
+However it is necessary in order to
-.. be able to quote them in the documentation.
+.. be able to quote its items in the documentation.

 ================
 Widget Selection